kkrull/marmot/doc/decisions.md

 Since we're doing scripting, organize it into command-based scripts like Git to keep the size and scope of responsibility of each file manageable.

-## 02: Store metadata as JSON files
+## 02: Store metadata in JSON files

 If marmot is going to build a neural network of information about Git repositories, it will need to be extendible.
 It would also be helpful to have something that's in plain text, in case I need to